Are you curious about the best temperatures for different stages of your plant’s growth? Well, you’ve come to the right place!

-The Ideal Temperature for Cannabis Per Growth Stage?
+The Ideal Temperature for Plant Per Growth Stage?

-Below we have outlined the best temperatures for the three most important stages of cannabis growth.
+Below we have outlined the best temperatures for the three most important stages of plant growth.
 This will give you an approximate temperature guideline and help you to monitor your grow room temperatures.

 What Happens When the Temperature is Too Hot or Too Cold?

 When the temperature inside your grow room gets too cold, your plant’s metabolism slows down.
 This fall in metabolism can negatively affect the growth rate of your plant and also its buds.
 As a result, the root system won’t grow or perform like it should, which can leave your plant stunted because it’s not getting enough nutrients for healthy growth.